Brettmett/Divvy_Bikeshare_Chicago/README.md

     * 3. Upload to SQL Database and save as csv on localy

 #### Notebook: 02_merge_areas_trips_data
-Goal: For every Trip in 2022, i want to identify the community area the trip started in and where it ended.
-Then, i want to add this information to the trips table for every trip.
+Goal: For every Trip in 2022, I want to identify the community area the trip started in and where it ended.
+Then, I want to add this information to the trips table for every trip.

     * 1. For every trip, take "start_lat" and "start_lon", and create a Geometrical Point
     * 2. Do the same thing with end_lat and end_lon.